miyamot0/BayesianModelSelector/README.md

 You will need the R open-source statistical package for model fitting/charting to be performed.
 Once Bayesian Model Selector is installed, it will perform a one-time install the necessary R packages (internet required).
 Bayesian Model Selector is a ClickOnce application, the program will automatically update as the program is refined.

+### Download
+All downloads, if/when posted, will be hosted at [Small N Stats](http://www.smallnstats.com/BayesianSelector.html).

 ### Development
 Want to contribute?
 Great!
 Emails or PM's are welcome.